gsidsid/ai-express/README.md

 ---

-A fast way to turn AI prompt completions into ready-to-use API endpoints– deploy with a few clicks and manage prompts with automated variable inference & substitution in a neat visual interface.
+The fastest way to turn AI prompts into ready-to-use API endpoints– deploy with a few clicks and manage prompts with automated variable inference & substitution in a neat visual interface.

 ![Dashboard](src/assets/readme-dashboard.png)